 Where you’re planning to build

 A great architect designs to suit the location.
-Homes that respond to its surroundings and the natural conditions are beneficial to the occupants and the environment.
+Homes that respond to their surroundings and the natural conditions are beneficial to the occupants and the environment.

 Every site is unique, hence, every project has different design opportunities and constraints.